Chilli Jam And Flavoured Oils

 Allow to cool then place into jars

 The quantities are a rough guide to the recipe as its a matter of taste, add or takeaway any of the ingredients as its all a matter of taste.

 Its simple just have a go

 Satisfaction guaranteed, a little hard work, a hot kitchen full of delicious smells I cannot wait to make my next batch of homemade goodies and Chilli Jam

-Our good friends said they enjoyed what they had tasted so that’s sealed the deal for Christmas for the next 20 years, homemade presents.
+Our good friends said they enjoyed what they had tasted.
+That’s sealed the deal for Christmas for the next 20 years, homemade presents.
 Have you made your own Christmas presents for family and friends ?
 Please share yours, either if you have made or received a personalized gift .